 Simple Smoothie Recipes #1- Sunny Super Sipper

 It’s widely known that antioxidants have tremendous ‘healing’ powers.
 They are high in Vitamins C and E and carotenoids.
 Mostly, their claim to fame is fighting damage caused by free radicals.
-As a girl who spent most of her childhood and teen years on the beaches of Florida, I need antioxidants to repair previous sum damage and prevent skin cancer.
+As a girl who spent most of her childhood and teen years on the beaches of Florida, I need antioxidants to repair previous sun damage and prevent skin cancer.
 My skin is in serious need of repair after the years I spent sunbathing.
 I look a lot older than I am in terms of my skin, so I’m trying many different things to turn this around.

 If you think ‘vibrant colour’, you’re in pretty good shape for finding foods rich in antioxidants.
 Some examples that make great shake ingredients are: all berries, apricot, kale, mangoes, nectarines, peaches, watermelon, apples and oranges.